syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Ticks-Customization.md

 ## TopLeft

-Tick marks are placed either above the track in horizontal orientation or left of the track in vertical orientation.
+Tick marks are placed either above the track in horizontal orientation or to the left of the track in vertical orientation.

 {% tabs %}